2021 Atlanta spa shootings: Arrest

 After the first shooting, Cherokee County police released surveillance footage to the public and were contacted by Long's parents, who recognized him.
 While they were being interviewed, the APD was responding to the second and third shootings in Atlanta.
 His parents informed deputies that Long's Hyundai Tucson was equipped with a tracking device.
 Using surveillance footage of his vehicle at both crime scenes along with the car's tracker, police were able to ascertain his location.

-At around 8:30 p.m., roughly 3.5 hours after the shootings, Long was spotted by police in Crisp County, about 150 mi south of Atlanta.
-Georgia State Patrol officers followed him south on Interstate 75 until a location just south of Cordele, where they used a PIT maneuver to stop his vehicle and took him into custody.
+Around 8:30 p.m., roughly 3.5 hours after the shootings, Long was spotted by police in Crisp County, about 150 mi south of Atlanta.
+Georgia State Patrol officers followed him south on Interstate 75 to a location just south of Cordele, where they used a PIT maneuver to stop his vehicle and took him into custody.
 Long was on his way to Florida when he was apprehended.

 Long was initially arrested in connection to the Cherokee County shooting; police later identified him as a suspect in the Piedmont Road shootings as well.
 Police found a 9mm handgun in his car.